Root Locus Demo of Real Poles with Feedback

 Donald Tillman, Sept 18, 2018

-A passive filter built with resistors and capacitors will have its poles positioned along the negative real axis.
-Adding feedback will move the pole positions, first along the axis, and then off, onto the complex plane.
-This is an interactive simulation of the root locus movement as feedback is applied.
-I call it pole dancing.
+A passive filter built with just resistors and capacitors will have its poles positioned along the negative real axis.
+Adding feedback to such a circuit will cause the pole positions to move, first pairing up along the real axis, and then splitting off onto the complex plane.
+This is an interactive simulation of that behavior.

 A Super Concise Introduction